-The loss for the year amounted to €1,407 (2013: profit of €16,643).
+The operating loss for the year amounted to €5,889 (2014: loss of €1,407).

 The Company's principal risks and uncertainties arising from the financial instruments it holds are disclosed in detail in note 12.
-Other than those mentioned in this note, the Company's exposure to other risks is minimal.
+Other than those mentioned in this note, in the Directors' opinion, the Company's exposure to other risks is minimal.